 Tips for Estate Planning

 - A financial advisor can make the estate planning process much easier.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool connects you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Consider creating a living trust, which is a fairly easy way to organize your assets for when you die.